Sessions Cites The Bible To Justify Immigrant Family Separations

 "While protecting our borders is important, we can and must do better as a government, and as a society, to find other ways to ensure that safety.
 Separating babies from their mothers is not the answer and is immoral," he added.

-On Tuesday, the Southern Baptist Convention passed a resolution on immigration reform in Dallas calling for secure borders and a pathway to legal status that maintains "the priority of family unity, resulting in an efficient immigration system that honors the value and dignity of those seeking a better life for themselves and their families."
+On Tuesday in Dallas, the Southern Baptist Convention passed a resolution on immigration reform calling for secure borders and a pathway to legal status that maintains "the priority of family unity, resulting in an efficient immigration system that honors the value and dignity of those seeking a better life for themselves and their families."

 "We declare that any form of nativism, mistreatment, or exploitation is inconsistent with the gospel of Jesus Christ," the resolution said.